Tony118g/the-everything-quiz/README.md

     * The difficulty menu is accessed through the "take the quiz" button in the main menu.
     * It contains buttons with options to set the difficulty of the quiz, either easy, medium or hard.
     * Once one of the option buttons is clicked, the quiz associated with the selected difficulty begins.
+    * At the top right corner of the modal is a button to exit the difficulty menu and return to the main menu.
     * This is useful for users to be able to choose the difficulty level of the quiz before they begin.

     ![Screenshot of the difficulty menu](assets/readme-images/difficulty-menu-screenshot.png)